Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 2. Calls `initPickrInstance()`, which retries every 100ms until `Pickr` is available on `window`
 3. On re-init, runs `cleanup()` on the old instance before destroying it (Fixes #25, #26)

-On `init`: injects CANCEL button and tip note into Pickr's interaction panel.
+On `init`: injects CANCEL button into Pickr's interaction panel.
 On `show`: attaches scoped `keydown` listener for Escape-as-cancel.
 On `change`: debounced 500ms send to Bubble with `saved: false`.
 On `hide`: runs `cleanup()`, then either skips (if cancelled) or auto-saves with `saved: true`.